picmac/treazrisland/docs/dev-environment.md

 Run `./scripts/bootstrap.sh` from the repository root once the prerequisites listed above are available.
 The script performs the following actions:

 1. Verifies that Docker (with Compose v2), Node.js, and pnpm are installed and accessible on your PATH.
-2. Installs workspace dependencies via `pnpm install`.
+2. Installs workspace dependencies via `pnpm install --frozen-lockfile`.
 3. Copies `.env.example` to `.env` if the target file is missing so that Docker services share consistent defaults.
 4. Executes `docker compose up --build` to build and start the project containers.